 "Kathryn, there aren't words I can use to take this away but you have to accept that none of this was your fault.
 What Joe said was his grief and shock speaking and you know that."
 He saw her shake her head, denying the comfort he was trying to give her.
 His next words were spoken more forcefully.

-"Kathryn, it was not your fault and you must accept that.
+"Kathryn, it wasn't your fault and you must accept that.
 Sally badgered you for days to let her go on that away mission.
 She was going stir crazy on the ship and you know that.
-There was no way possible for us to have foreseen what was down there.”
-Kathryn drew in a shuddering breath.
+There was no way possible for us to have foreseen what was down there."

 Chakotay lowered his head a moment and then met her eyes.
 "Apparently Sally disturbed some kind of sacred image, a statue of sorts.
 There was a forcefield or energy beam built around it.
 Scans couldn't detect it, still can't, even when we know what to look for.
 It appears as if the entire area where they were is some kind of holy place, an area for worship or ceremonies and it was protected this way.
 We've no way of knowing who or how long ago."
 He saw that this information made no difference to her.
 "Kathryn, there was no way to have known of this.
 It could have been any one of us…"

 Her anger came quickly to the surface as if from nowhere.
 "But it wasn't, was it?
 It was a young woman with everything to live for and her unborn baby.
 Two innocent lives I sent to the slaughter…" She was almost out of control and Chakotay grabbed her shoulders and shook her.

-"Stop this now Kathryn.
+"Stop this now, Kathryn.
 This won't help anyone and it won't bring them back.
 I know that sounds very harsh but it's the reality of it."
 He pulled her to him again and let her cry, her tears soaking his uniform.

 Chakotay sat and held Kathryn to him for the rest of night as she fell into a fitful sleep, clinging to him now and then.
 By morning, he was stiff and sore from the uncomfortable position and tried to stretch himself without waking the woman in his arms.
 As he moved, he felt her stir and when he looked into her eyes, he saw the pain still there from the night before.